silnrsi/pysilfont/docs/scripts.md

 _([Standard options](docs.md#standard-command-line-options) also apply)_

-Convert composite definition file from XML format
+Convert composite definition file to XML format

 _This section is Work In Progress!_